sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_fbmPackA.txt

 # 				Added Thresholding to all FBMs
 # 				Added Ability to propagate negative noise values as either black or transparent into the end result
 # 				Removed Propagation Features from multiFBM to reduce node handling complexity
+# - 02/08/14	Updated with new Autoloader Structure

 Credits: ============================================================================